dry-rb/dry-rb.org/source/gems/dry-transaction/basic-usage.html.md

   namespace "users" do
     register "validate" do
-      Validate.new
+      Users::Validate.new
     end

-    register "persist" do
+    register "create" do
-      Persist.new
+      Users::Create.new
     end
   end
 end